GSA/Section508.gov/_pages/test/2024-08-28-test-checklist-email.md

     </tr>
     <tr>
       <td>Font and Size</td>
-      <td>Message uses a sans-serif typeface that is 10 to 11pt (13 to 15px) and avoids cursive and other fancy typefaces.</td>
+      <td>Message uses a sans-serif typeface that is 10 to 11pt, or 13 to 15px, and avoids cursive and other fancy typefaces.</td>
     </tr>
     <tr>
       <td>Headings</td>
-      <td>All visual headings and subheadings start with 'Heading 1' and work down in hierarchical order.</td>
+      <td>All visual headings and subheadings start with “Heading 1” and work down in hierarchical order.</td>
     </tr>
     <tr>
       <td>Paragraph</td>